Exploring Jane Austen’s England

 George Austen fell ill very quickly and died in 1805.
 The Austen women were forced to move from one lodging to another until Edward offered a six-bedroom 17th century cottage in Chawton, Hampshire when Jane was 33.
 Chawton Cottage was just a short walk to the “Great House”, Chawton House, which Edward owned.

 Chawton Cottage became witness to the writing and publication of all of Jane’s major novels.
 Following Jane’s death in 1817, her mother and sister continued to live at the cottage for the rest of their lives.
 The property was put up for sale in 1947, and was turned into an independent museum dedicated to the English novelist, opening to the public in 1949.
 Visitors, for a fee, can explore Jane’s home and garden and learn about her life through the exhibitions and displays.
-There are no guided tours, so visitors can roam freely and stay for an hour or the entire day.
+There is no guided walking tour, so visitors can walk around freely and stay for an hour or the entire day.

 Chawton House and the surrounding gardens are open to visitors as well.
 The manor houses a library, the Reading Room, with a unique collection that focuses on women’s literature in English from 1600 to 1830, including rare early editions.